Do you have a small animal tearing up your yard that you need to get rid of? Before doing so, you better know what animal it is.

 What is a Groundhog?

 Groundhogs are much larger than gophers, with a weight of up to 13 pounds and a length of up to 20 inches.
-They have a short bushy tail, thick fur, and white teeth that are only visible with an open mouth.
+Groundhogs tend to have short, bushy tails, thick fur, and white teeth that are only visible with an open mouth.

-Like gophers, groundhogs are borrowers that dig large and deep holes.
+Like gophers, groundhog burrows are large and deep holes.
 They also eat plants and vegetation, feeding most actively in summer and early fall before hibernating in the winter.

 As with gophers, an average groundhog lifespan is about three years.